-- obj1 and obj2 are both numbers, are numerically equal (see =, section 6.2), and are either both exact or both inexact. - obj1 and obj2 are both characters and are the same character according to the char=? procedure (section 6.6). - obj_1 and obj_2 are both the empty list. - obj1 and obj2 are pairs, vectors, bytevectors, records, or strings that denote the same location in the store (section 3.4).
+- obj_1 and obj_2 are both inexact real numbers conforming to the IEEE 754-2008 standard, and have the same radix, precision, maximum exponent, sign, exponent and significand as described in that standard, but are not both representations of NaNs. - obj_1 and obj_2 are both inexact real numbers, do not conform to IEEE 754-2008, and are numerically equal (see =), but are not both representations of NaNs. - obj1 and obj2 are both complex numbers whose real and imaginary parts are eqv?, respectively. - obj1 and obj2 are both characters and are the same character according to the char=? procedure (section 6.6). - obj_1 and obj_2 are both the empty list. - obj1 and obj2 are pairs, vectors, bytevectors, records, or strings that denote the same location in the store (section 3.4).